cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 ### The Review Panel

 The review panel shall consist of no less than three academic representatives to normally include:
-- The HDRUK-Turing PhD Director (or nominated representative)
+- The HDR UK-Turing PhD Director (or nominated representative)
 - The University Lead (or nominated representative) for the candidates’ institution
 - An independent academic representative not based at the candidates’ institution.